 There are plenty of places to park your RV, even if you’re just visiting for the day.
 Parking lots are scattered all through the park for your convenience, and even when the park begins to get full and parking becomes more difficult, there is overflow parking that becomes available as well.

 There are 11 campsites for those that decide to bring their horses along with them to the park.
 These sites are located in the Trails End Horse Camp.
 Keep in mind that you won’t have any electricity during your stay at one of these sites.
-With only 11 horse campsites available, reservations ahead of time are recommended to guarantee you a place to stay with your horse.
-This horse campground, as well as the horse trails, are open from May 1st to November 15th.
+With only 11 horse campsites available, reservations ahead of time are recommended to guarantee a place to stay with your horse.
+This horse campground, as well as the horse trails, are open from the beginning of May to mid-November.

-If you wish to go snowshoeing, you can do so on any of the trails except the ones that have been designated for cross country skiing.
+If you wish to go snowshoeing, you can do so on any of the trails except the ones that have been designated for cross-country skiing or snowmobiling.
 Some popular places for snowshoeing are the Hickory Ridge Group Camp Area, Uplands Trail, and the Twin Valley Picnic Area.
 This is a great way to get some exercise even when it’s cold out.